Volst/graphql-authentication/README.md

 # GraphQL User

-A very opinionated user authorization package for [GraphQL](https://graphql.org/).
+A very opinionated user authentication package for [GraphQL](https://graphql.org/).
 It uses old-school email/password authentication.

 By default GraphQL User has an adapter for [Prisma](https://www.prisma.io/), but you can use any data layer (e.g. an ORM) you want with it.
 Please write a PR with another adapter!